 - affiliate programs

-Affiliate network is a centralised website where merchants sign up with a product they offer.
+An affiliate network is a centralised website where merchants sign up for a product they offer.
 You as an affiliate can sign up with the same affiliate network, select one of the product on offer and promote it on your blog.

-There many types of affiliate networks.
-In some you can promote any products by simply signing up, in others, you have to have an established website with a lot of traffic to be able to promote any product.
+There are many types of affiliate networks.
+In some, you can promote any products by simply signing up.
+In others, you have to have an established website with a lot of traffic to promote any product.

-The easiest affiliate network that you can start using immediately are: ClickBank, ShareASale or JVZoo.
-In the last two you still have to be approved but normally that’s not a problem.
+The easiest affiliate network you can start using immediately is: ClickBank, ShareASale or JVZoo.
+You still have to be approved in the last two, but normally that’s not a problem.

-When applying to promote a product make sure to provide all you details and state why you like the product, why you want to promote it and mention how you are going to promote it.
+When applying to promote a product, make sure to provide all your details and state why you like the product, why you want to promote it and mention how you will promote it.
 They normally accept most of the applications.

 The way it works is simple.
 You sign up, select a product, copy your affiliate link and paste it somewhere relevant on your website.

-Affiliate program is a single product that is offered by the merchant and the affiliate portal is provided by them.
+An affiliate program is a single product offered by the merchant, and they provide the affiliate portal.

-One of the examples of affiliate program is NordVPN, Bluehost or Elementor.
+One example of an affiliate program is NordVPN, Bluehost or Elementor.
 You have to navigate to their page and sign up.
-Once you filled your application you have to send it for approval.
+Once you filled your application, you have to send it for approval.

-Note here, that not all merchants will accept your affiliate application.
-The key factor to be successful is always a professionally designed website with a good traffic.
+Note here that not all merchants will accept your affiliate application.
+The key factor to success is always a professionally designed website with good traffic.

-If you expertise is some area and your website is only an extension to promote your business, you can list your services and work as a freelancer.
+If your expertise is in some area and your website is only an extension to promote your business, you can list your services and work as a freelancer.

-Considering we just setup a travel blog, maybe you are a good photographer or video maker or a website developer?
-Just list all your services in your contact page and people will definitely contact you for some work.
+Considering we just set up a travel blog, maybe you are a good photographer, videomaker, or website developer?
+Just list all your services on your contact page, and people will definitely contact you for some work.

-Google Ads is the simplest way to start monetizing you blog.
+Google Ads is the simplest way to start monetizing your blog.
 You can start any time but don’t expect big earnings if you don’t have much traffic on your website.

-Also, the annoying part of ads is they appear in the middle of your content making your posts less readable.
-If some of your reader don’t like advertisements they may leave your website and never come back.
+Also, the annoying part of ads is they appear in the middle of your content, making your posts less readable.
+If some of your readers don’t like advertisements, they may leave your website and never come back.

 I still think the best way to earn money from your blog is through affiliate marketing.

 You can only use this option if your blog gained some good traffic and reputation.
-What you can do is to update you contact page with a statement that you accept sponsored posts (they pay you to guest post on your website).
+What you can do is update your contact page with a statement that you accept sponsored posts (they pay you to guest post on your website).

 I can guarantee there will be people willing to pay you to have their post with a backlink to their site.